kvajjhula/Gale-Shapley-Alg/README.md

 ## Files Included

-- `MainClass.java` - The entry point for the application.
+- `Main.java` - The entry point for the application.
 - `Man.java` - Class definition for a Man.
 - `Woman.java` - Class definition for a Woman.